lukasthoms/git-todo-ios-0615-public/README.md

 touch README.md
 ```

-Great, now we have something to version control!
+Great, now you have something to version control!

 Let's get started with git: